WETHERBY FESTIVAL COMEDY POEM COMPETITION

 • Date of birth

-See what our winners did last year.
+See what our winners did in our first edition.
 Also a firm fan favourite.
 We had lots of laughs judging the entries which you will understand when you read these.
 Click here to see and read the poems.

 This competition is funded by and in memory of Ted Kilner, a valued founder and supporter of the Festival